Ben 10: Destroy All Aliens: Nielsen ratings

 In the United States, Ben 10: Destroy All Aliens increased by double digits across the board versus the same time period in 2011.
 The broadcast placed #1 in its time period in boys 2–11.

 The film was watched by 2.080 million viewers with a 0.4 adult rating.

-Awards
+Accolades

 The film won the Best 3D Animated Program category at the Asian Television Awards 2012 as well as the Gold Award for Best Movie Campaign in the 2012 ProMax Awards.
 The award demonstrated the high level of animation talent on show in Asia and the talent available here, commented Sunny Saha from Turner International.